molbrain/MORE-reference/README.md

 `[` and `]` are the terminal ends of L1s, and `{` and `}` are shown as terminal-ends of the genes. `<` and `>` are indicated as arrowheads in the direction of each transcription (5' to 3').
 Each number other than ensemble IDs and L1 IDs is the distance between the terminal ends.

+### "mart_export.102" files

+These files were originally created by Biomart on ENSEMBL release 102.
+These data files are not important for the reference directory, but the above "LIST_INTER_INTRA_GENE" files depend on them.

 ## Future Plan

-We plan to support species other than humans and mice in the next version.
+In the next version, we plan to support species other than humans and mice.
 We also plan to expand the reference to include expressible L1s other than non-rc-L1s.
 Furthermore, we are considering adding annotations for rc-L1, which has been observed to be polymorphic in human populations and specific lineages.